Majority of Ontarians oppose province's cuts to public health, new poll suggests

 Meanwhile, when asked whether outcry over the cuts to Toronto Public Health will start to hurt the PCs, Toronto mayor John Tory said he thinks it already has.

-"Speaking for the City of Toronto, but it also applies to places across the province, I don't think there is a single Progressive Conservative MPP who got elected on the basis of cutting childcare unilaterally midway through the year," he said.
+"Speaking for the City of Toronto, but it also applies to places across the province, I don't think there is a single Progressive Conservative MPP who got elected on the basis of (these cuts) midway through the year," he said.

 When it comes to those surveyed as part of the Environics poll, 7 in 10 said the cuts make them less likely to vote PC in the next provincial election.